silver13/H8_3D/README.md

 # Eachine H8 mini 3D firmware

 *board warning: some boards use an unsupported cpu.
-Check the cpu markings for St logo or stm32F031 The unsupported cpu can't be connected to or erased*
+Check the cpu markings for St logo or stm32F031 The unsupported cpu can't be connected to or erased/ You can also check for rx and tx pads, present on the unsupported board's bottom side*

 ###Hardware information
 The eachine H8 3D uses a STM32F031 processor with 16K flash, MPU 6052 gyro and XN297 radio.